tomasurdiales/DataScienceCookBook/docs/index.md

 your use case by looking at the different pages.

 > **Note:**
-> We are still debating whether to take up this exact approach or something more suited to the needs of the AI & Data Science Sub-Chapter.
+> we are still debating whether to take up this exact approach or something more suited to the needs of the AI & Data Science Sub-Chapter.

 ---